After you create a System object™, you use various object

 methods to process data or obtain information from or about the object.

-All System objects support the following methods, each of which is described in a method reference page associated with the particular object.
+All System objects support the following methods, each of which is linked from each object's reference page.
 In cases where a method is not applicable to a particular object, calling that method has no effect on the object.

-Processes data using the algorithm defined by the
+Run the object to process data using the algorithm defined by that object.

 Releases any special resources allocated by the